Silchester eagle: History

-The Silchester eagle was discovered, wingless and damaged, on 9 October 1866 by Rev J. G. Joyce during the excavation of a Roman basilica where it was likely part of a larger statue.
+The Silchester eagle was discovered, wingless and damaged, on 9 October 1866 by the Reverend J. G. Joyce during the excavation of a Roman basilica where it was likely part of a larger statue.
 It stands approximately 6 in high and has a hollow space inside which was accessed through a (now missing) square lid located on the top of the back of the bird.
 It was found buried in a layer of charred wood, leading the discoverer to believe that it might have been the sacred eagle of a Roman legion and had been hidden for safekeeping in the rafters of the aerarium (treasury).

 However, more recent archaeologists have suggested that the piece may have been intended as nothing more than scrap metal by the Romans at the time that it was lost, and was awaiting being recycled when the aerarium burnt down.
 The curve of the feet suggests that the eagle's talons had grasped a globe that was probably held in the hand of a statue, possibly of Jupiter.

+3D scan

+A plaster copy of the Silchester eagle was 3D scanned in 2022.
+It is accessible on Sketchfab.